reidvogel/Final_Project/README.md

 ![ERD](https://user-images.githubusercontent.com/90511014/161175880-a6d1e738-ef17-4194-b44f-e5a5fe1a3f8e.png)

 Both data sets was loaded into SQL using sqlAlchamey.
 A primary key field was added to both sets and the 4 columns in common were combined using a Union statement.
 The corresponding data was combined using a Left Join.
+As shown by the following code.

 SQLAlchemy was then used to load two data sets back into a data frame in a jupyter notebook.
 One that just had the four columns in common and 1 that had all of the data.